ionos-cloud/cluster-api-provider-ionoscloud/docs/style-guide.md

 - If you need a context in tests, use context.Background().
 - When mocking calls, try to be precise. mock.Anything is fine for complicated data structures we don't care too much about (e.g. contexts), but don't overuse it.
 - github.com/stretchr/testify has lots of convenient functions.
 Use them.
 There’s more than Equal().
 Same goes for gomega/ginkgo.
 An IDE might help you find those helpers.
 - Use testify’s require instead of assert if all assertions afterwards would fail anyway and don't provide more insights for debugging the test.
-Test setup code (like writing files or initializing data) SHOULD use require instead of ignoring errors.
+Test setup code (like writing files or initializing data) MUST use require instead of ignoring errors.
 - Tests that do repetitive setup SHOULD use the suite package.
 - If your test suite only has a single test, then there might be no reason to use a suite at all.
 - Tests SHOULD make use of t.Cleanup() for tear down steps.
 It is not widely used yet, but we should gradually migrate.